 Kristin Gray represents management in labor and employment matters in the courts, in arbitration, and before government agencies, including the EEOC, the U.S. Department of Labor, the South Carolina Department of Labor, the South Carolina Human Affairs Commission, and other agencies at the federal, state and local level.

 She concentrates her practice on representing management in matters related to employment issues including discrimination, harassment, and retaliation claims under Title VII, the ADA, the ADEA, and state law.
 Kristin also assists management with issues related to HIPAA compliance, employment policies, handbooks, the FMLA, contracts, separation agreements, wage and hour, and other workplace matters.

 Kristin's main practice area is employment litigation in both state and federal courts, and she has experience with multi-plaintiff litigation.
 She regularly provides training to clients and has recently presented on issues including HIPAA, social media concerns for employers, harassment, and various forms of discrimination.
 Kristin represents employers large and small in a variety of industries ranging from retail corporations and health care providers to educational institutions.

-- Kristin is a regular contributor on the FordHarrison blog, That's What She Said, which addresses labor and employment law issues raised by employees' conduct on the popular television series, The Office.
-The website is available at http://blogs.hrhero.com/thatswhatshesaid/.
+Kristin is also a regular contributor to the current FordHarrison Blog, EntertainHR, an informative look across the landscape of television, movies, sports and celebrity culture from an employment-law perspective.
+The website is available at http://blogs.hrhero.com/entertainhr/.
+Her blog contributions also include the retired FordHarrison blog, That's What She Said, which addresses labor and employment law issues raised by employees' conduct on the popular television series, The Office.